CorgiCapyCode/PolicingEquityAnalysis/DEPT_11_POLICING_REPORT_ANALYSIS.md

         - All entries have a time stamp of 00:00.
 So this information will be removed to reduce the complexity.
     - Clear unplausible dates.
         - The report states the data from 2011 to 2015.
 All other dates will be replaced with pd.NA (and later imputed)
+        - 1417 dates have been removed.
+- (SUBJECT_RACE, DESCRIPTION)
+    - Replace NO DATA ENTERED with NA-value
+        - The item "UNKNWON" was kept, since it is possible that some subjects could not be categorized.

 ### Imputing and dropping